Anorectal studies

 It includes functional assessment like rectal compliance, anal manometry, rectal distension sensitivity, pudendal nerve terminal motor latency (PNTML), anal EMG and electro sensitivity testing

 Rectal balloon distention with either air or water can be used for the assessment of both the sensory responses and the compliance of the rectal wall.
-By distending a balloon in the rectum with incremental volumes, it is possible to assess the thresholds for first perception, a first desire or an urgent desire to defecate.
+By distending a balloon in the rectum with incremental volumes, it is possible to assess the thresholds for ?rst perception, a ?rst desire or an urgent desire to defecate.
 A higher threshold for sensory perception suggests impaired rectal sensation.

 However, there are no accepted standards for performing these tests and no ‘normal ranges’ agreed or validated.
 Digital examination is a poor predictor of manometric findings.